Stringy invariants and toric Artin stacks: Introduction

 where $m \in \Z_{>0}$ is such that $mK_X$ is Cartier. \end{conjecture}

-\autoref{conjectureGorensteinMeasureAndStackMeasure} predicts that for the purpose of computing $\mu^\Gor_X$, the stack $\cX$ behaves like a crepant resolution of $X$, except we need to correct by $\sep_\pi$ to account for the fact that $\cX$ is not separated over $X$.
+\autoref{conjectureGorensteinMeasureAndStackMeasure} predicts that for the purpose of computing $\mu^\Gor_X$, the stack $\cX$ behaves like a crepant resolution of $X$, except we need to correct by $\sep_{\pi, \cC}$ to account for the fact that $\cX$ is not separated over $X$.
+Set

 Notice that \autoref{conjectureGorensteinMeasureAndStackMeasure} implies, in particular, that the motivic measure $\mu_\cX$ ``does not see'' how $\mu^\Gor_X$ behaves on the set $\sep_\pi^{-1}(0) \subset \sL(X)$.
-This set can have nonzero measure because $\pi: \cX \to X$ does not necessarily satisfy the ``strict valuative criterion'', i.e., there may exist arcs of $X$ that do not lift to arcs of $\cX$.
+This set can have nonzero measure because $\pi: \cX \to X$ does not necessarily satisfy the ``strict valuative criterion'', i.e., there may exist arcs of $X$ (even outside a set of measure 0) that do not lift to arcs of $\cX$.
 Thus in general, we cannot use this conjecture to compute the total Gorenstein measure $\mu^\Gor_X(\sL(X))$, which specializes to the stringy Hodge numbers of $X$.
 This issue already occurs in the case where $\cX$ is a Deligne--Mumford stack.
 For this reason, Yasuda uses a notion of ``twisted arcs'' of $\cX$ instead of usual arcs of $\cX$, and this is why the inertia of $\cX$ and orbifold Hodge numbers appear in Yasuda's setting.
-We take a different approach, emphasizing a setting in which the next conjecture predicts that almost all arcs of $X$ lift to (finitely many) arcs of $\cX$.
+We take a different approach, emphasizing a setting in which the next conjecture predicts that almost all arcs of $X$ lift to arcs of $\cX$.

 \begin{conjecture} Let $\cX$ be a finite type Artin stack over $k$ admitting a good moduli space $\pi: \cX \to X$.
 Assume $X$ is an irreducible $k$-scheme and that $\pi$ induces an isomorphism over a nonempty open subset of $X$.
 If the stabilizers of $\cX$ are all special groups, then $\sep_\pi^{-1}(0) \subset \sL(X)$ is measurable and